 I’ll start with Bryan, as his lectures were not only fascinating, but he is one of the most knowledgeable physical therapists and researchers I have had the pleasure of meeting.
-His keynote topics were Return to Running after ACL reconstruction and Gait Re-training and he definitely brought his A game, which I’m assuming he always does.
-Bryan provided very thought-provoking information about the current framework for returning patients to running after ACL reconstruction.
+His keynote topics were Return to Running after ACL reconstruction and Gait Re-training, and he brought his A game, which I’m assuming he always does.
+Bryan provided thought-provoking information about the current framework for returning patients to running after ACL reconstruction.

 Also, I picked up a copy of Jay’s new book for him to sign (he always writes the best lines!), Running ReWired, which I highly recommend reading if you’re a runner or treat runners in any capacity.